grepcats/hair-salon/README.md

     * Input: Delete(); on Tom
     * Output: Delete Tom from database.
 Stylist should be unaffected.

+////
+* Program should allow deletion of all stylists
+    * Input: DeleteAll() and command to use this method on stylists.
+(Should this also delete their clients?)
+    * Ouptut: Delete all stylists from Database.

+* Program should allow deletion of all Clients
+    * Input: DeleteAll() and command to use this method on clients.
+    * Output: Delete all clients from Database.

+* Program should let user view all existing Clients
+    * Input: GetAll() method and command to perform method.
+    * Output: List<Client> on a Clients index page.

+* Program should let user view a single Client
+    * Input: Find a client and click their name to view their details.
+    * Output: Getter methods for that client

+* Program should allow editing of stylist information
+    * Input: Update/Edit method for Stylists (name)
+    * Output: Set stylist name in Database.

+* Program should allow editing of client information
+    * Input: Update/Edit method for Clients (name, contact)
+    * Output: Set Client info in Database

+* Program should allow adding specialties

+* Program should allow viewing specialties

+* Program should allow adding a specialty to a stylist (many to many)

+* Program should allow user to click a specialty and see all stylists that have that specialty

+* Program should allow users to see stylists specialties on their details page

+* Program should let user add a stylist to a specialty

 ## Set up and installation
 * Install .NET Core 1.1 SDK (Software Development Kit) and .NET runtime
 * Install MAMP. https://www.mamp.info/en/downloads/